 Fire safety is something you should always be thinking about.
-Everything from your internal linings to interior doors should be considered.
+Everything from internal walls and ceilings, exterior cladding, structural steel to interior doors should be considered.
 Avoiding fire safety measures, and the maintenance that comes along with them can result in serious accidents, fines and building regulation violations.

-If you are updating or beginning a new job, consider starting with your doors.
+If you are updating or beginning a new job, doors are often an area requiring attention and many authorities will request normal doors be replaced with fire doors.
 Installing fire doors or upgrading your current doors can help to reduce the risk in the event of a fire.
 It gives fire fighters more time to access any burning areas, helps to prevent the spread of fire and crucially helps keep important means of escape clear.
-If you are concerned fire doors may disrupt the overall look of a room, or be too disruptive or expensive, read on to find out how to turn normal doors into fire doors.

-If you don’t want to interrupt the natural beauty of the wood on your timber doors, you can use a varnish to create fire doors.
-Fire door varnish works in a similar way to fire door paint, by upgrading the door so that it has 30 minute fire resistance.
+If you don’t want to interrupt the natural beauty of the wood on your timber doors, on bare or previously varnished/stained doors you can use a varnish to increase the fire resistance.
+Envirograf’s Door Upgrade Varnish System works in a similar way to their coloured paint system, by increasing the fire resistance of the timber areas of the door.

 A clear varnish with these properties can again help to reduce hazards created by fire, such as smoke, which can be just as dangerous as a fire.
-By using a fire door varnish, you can transform and upgrade your doors at the same time.
+By using a fire door varnish and associated hardware, you can transform and upgrade your doors at the same time.
 You have the choice of different finishes, depending on the look and feel of your surroundings, so you don’t need to compromise when it comes to decoration.

-Remember, to ensure you’ve created fire doors which will work, check the door and frames for any gaps that may allow the fire to pass through and seal them with a suitable intumescent mastic or filler.
-Gaps may be present if a door hasn’t been installed correctly or is old, which will disrupt the effectiveness of your fire door paint or varnish if not deal with.
+Check doors and frames for any gaps that may allow the fire to pass through.
+Gaps may be present if a door hasn’t been installed correctly or is old, which will disrupt the effectiveness of your fire door paint or varnish if not dealt with.